 - 1. Student photos and other information associated with class rosters on the University's Student Information System (UDSIS) are treated as Personal Non-Public Information (PNPI) as defined by the Federal Family Rights and Privacy Act (FERPA) and by University of Delaware policy. - 2.
 Personal, Non-public Information (PNPI): State and Federal laws and regulations govern the safeguarding of personal, non-public information (PNPI), such as Social Security Numbers (SSNs) and grades associated with names.
 Faculty and Staff are cautioned to properly protect this information by encrypting electronic files and locking stored hardcopy files. - 3.
-Student information and access to personal files information is available at: http://www.udel.edu/registrar/policies-procedures/ferpa-summary.html
+Student information and access to personal files information is available at on the universities website.